Karthikvenugopal/Karthikvenugopal/README.md

 Here are some ideas to get you started:
 -->
 <!-- - 🔭 I’m currently working on a Quiz app ❓ -->
-- 🌱 I’m currently learning Web3 🧪
+- 🌱 I’m currently a student at USC getting into AI  🧪
-- 👯 I’m looking to collaborate with other developers on any projects 💻
+- 👯 I’m looking to collaborate with others on any projects 💻
-- 💬 Ask me about anything and I'll try to learn it 🤓
 - 📫 How to reach me: ping me on LinkedIn or email me 📧
 - ⚡ Fun fact: 92% of the world's currency exists only on computers 🔥